Drekahshi/HISA--CHAIN/README.md

 FOR THE HACKERTHON JUDGES

-This repo has several branches the main has md files about the project the other branches are features that are to be implemented in due time .
-They can be tested individualy .
-If intrested with how HISA will work for the long term this repo will explain everything .

-To run the HISA  locally access this repo : https://github.com/Drekahshi/HISA.git
+ This repo has 5 branches implementing diffrent feature in  MVP Proof of concept testing HISA features testing any of the branches are testable locally.

 HEDERA CERTIFICATE